jjaseh/trivia_dev/README.md

 # 🧠 TriviaDev — Programming Trivia API

-CodeTrivia is a toy backend project built to practice modern Python development.
+TriviaDev is a toy backend project built to practice modern Python development.
 It simulates a trivia game where users can answer questions about programming topics like Git, Python, Linux, Networking, and more.

 This project is part of a personal learning journey, inspired by the curriculum at [Boot.dev](https://boot.dev), and aims to apply skills related to: